48 different Dress Types: Meanings, Examples, and Styling Tips

 Moving on, the Mermaid Dress is characterized by a form-fitting silhouette that flares out dramatically at or below the knee, resembling a mermaid’s tail.
 This style is often seen in wedding gowns and red carpet events, creating a show-stopping effect.

-Celebrity favorite: Notably, stars like Beyoncé and Sofia Vergara often opt for mermaid-style gowns on the red carpet.
+Celebrity favorite: Notably, stars like Beyoncé and Sofia Vergara often opt for mermaid style gowns on the red carpet.

 A-line Dress